Scrollar Invariants of Tropical Curves: Chains of Loops of Fixed Gonality

 We say two tableaux are of the same \emph{combinatorial type} if they have the same associated Dyck word.
 Since it is known that Dyck words are enumerated by the Catalan numbers, the following is immediate.

 \begin{cor} The number of combinatorial types of tableaux corresponding to divisors of degree $k$ and rank 1 on chains of loops is equal to the $(k-2)^{nd}$ Catalan number, $C_{k-2}$. \end{cor}

 This result has significant computational implications.
-In the trigonal case, all tableaux have the same combinatorial type, which allows us to define the tableau $\lab^c$ representing $c\dab$ in \cref{def: trigonal lambdac} with a (relatively) small number of cases.
+In the trigonal case, all tableaux have the same combinatorial type.
 In higher gonality cases, the tableau $\lcd$ depends on the \emph{$i$-blocks} of $\tp$, which we now define.